hashicorp/vault/website/source/docs/commands/index.html.md

 ## CLI Command Structure

-There are a number of command options available: HTTP options, output options, and command specific options.
+There are a number of command and subcommand options available: HTTP options, output options, and command specific options.

 Construct your Vault CLI command such that the command options precede its path and arguments if any: